TheOdinProject/curriculum/ruby_programming/git/lesson_using_git_in_the_real_world.md

 The thing about Git is that, unless you've got a seriously impressive memory, you can't just learn it by reading about it up front... you need to do it.
 Find a problem you want to go back and fix, hit an error in your merge, etc. and Google the hell out of it, learning a new Git tactic in the process.

 To help you out, come back and refer to this lesson again when you're in trouble.
 We'll first cover a real-world example of a GitHub workflow used on this very project.
 The Additional Resources section below should also help you find high quality resources for when you need them later on.

+### Lesson Overview

+This section contains a general overview of topics that you will learn in this lesson.

+* Using Git to make open source contributions

 ### A Git Workflow For Open Source Contribution